Web crawlers, spiders, and bots, oh my!

 Web crawlers (also known as search engine bots or website spiders) are automated digital software applications that are programmed to find and index websites for search engines.
 They move from page to page, scrutinizing and reporting on on-page and technical aspects.
 Ultimately, their findings inform web page rankings.

 But wait.
-Wouldn't it be great if you could stay one step ahead of search engine bots by engaging a crawling tool of your own?
+Wouldn't it be great if you could The Future Of SEO & How To Stay Ahead Of The Curve">stay one step ahead of search engine bots by engaging a crawling tool of your own?
 A tool that could give you a snapshot of your site's strengths and weaknesses so that you could optimize it for future web crawls and boost your search engine rankings?

 Screaming Frog is an SEO spider that crawls your site in search of on-page and technical SEO issues.
 It is incredibly thorough, straightforward, and built with digital marketing professionals in mind (consultants, agencies).
 I’m personally a huge fan of Screaming Frog.
 In fact, I'm not sure how I'd get through my day without it!

 Though no software is perfect, I stand solidly by my 5/5 star overall rating for the product.